Looking for things to do in Oklahoma City? Here’s how to spend 48 hours in Oklahoma City!

 Notice how bundled up I am?
 It was freezing, and I had on three layers, plus a heavy wool coat!
 Brr!

-48 Hours in Oklahoma City / DAY 2: Bricktown, Myriad Botanical Gardens, Downtown, Deep Deuce, Tatertots, and Uptown / The Paseo!
+DAY 2: Bricktown, Botanical Gardens, Downtown, Tatertots, and more!

 I didn’t put much planning into this quick trip, but I still knew I’d find plenty of things to do in Oklahoma City once I got there.
 My plan for day two was to explore Bricktown, Downtown, and Deep Deuce, and then meet Joel for a late lunch.